Broken Mirror's Blog

 Chaos...

 Another "hottest year on record."
-Earth so dry if feels like
+Earth dry, like

 Concrete.
-3 times more storms than 100 years ago, yet still
+3x more storms than 100 years ago